facelessuser/coloraide/docs/src/markdown/harmonies.md

 ```
 ### Complementary

-Complementary uses a dyad of colors at opposite ends of the color wheel.
+Complementary harmonies use a dyad of colors at opposite ends of the color wheel.

 ![Harmony Complementary](images/harmony-complement.png)